ryandicenzo/CubStart/readme.md

     - Use git push to upload changes to GitHub
     - Use git pull to add everyone else's changes to your computer
     - A readme.md file in the project's root directory is automatically displayed on GitHub
+      - readme.md files are typically written in Markdown, a structured way to write text